kamranahmedse/git-standup/README.md

 # git-standup

 > Recall what you did on the last working day.
->
-> Psst! or be nosy and find what some "other guy" in your team did ;-)

 ## Install